vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-This iOS app showcases work of members of photography clubs.
+This iOS app showcases photographs made by members of photography clubs.
-It thus serves as a permanent online exposition or gallery with selected work of these photographers.
+It thus provides a permanent online exposition or gallery with selected work of these photographers.

-Version 1 of the app supported a _single_ photo club in a town called Waalre in the Netherlands.
+Version 1 of the app only supported a _single_ photo club in a town called Waalre in the Netherlands.
 Version 2 enables support for _multiple_ photo clubs.
-This allows viewers to see images from multiple clubs in a single app.
-It also provides a degree of standardization, thus sparing the user the small inconveniences of having to find each club's website, discovering  how to navigate within each site and how to browse the member images.
+This allows viewers to see images from multiple clubs within a single app.
+It also provides a degree of standardization, thus sparing the user from having to find each club's website, discovering how to navigate within each unique site and how to browse the images.
-Since version 2 the app name was therfore changed from _Photo Club Waalre_ to _Photo Club Hub_.
+Starting in version 2 the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.

-The app fetches software-readable lists of photo clubs, their members and their curated images from online servers.
+To do this, the app fetches software-readable lists of photo clubs, their members and their curated images from online servers.
-This ensures that additional clubs, members and images can be added or updated without having to update the app itself.
+This ensures that additional clubs, club members and member images can be added or removed without waiting for a new software release.

-See the [Architecture](#the-app-architecture) section for details how this control information is managed and configured.
+See the [Architecture](#the-app-architecture) section for how this information is distributed and managed.
 Help in the form of coding, testing and suggestions is highly appreciated.
 See [section](#contributing) on contributing below.

 </details>